ChilliCream/graphql-workshop/docs/3-understanding-dataLoader.md

    }
    ```

    > By annotating `UseApplicationDbContext` we are essentially applying a Middleware to the field resolver pipeline.
-We will have a more in-depth look into filed middleware later on.
+We will have a more in-depth look into field middleware later on.

    > **Important**: Note, that we no longer are returning the `IQueryable` but are executing the `IQueryable` by using `ToListAsync`.
 We will explain why later in the middleware and filter session.